gammalib/gammalib/doc/source/users/quickstart.rst

      Normalization ............: 1 (relative value) (fixed,scale=1,gradient)

-With this sequence of commands you first defined a sky direction in celestial coordinates using ``GSkyDir``.
+With this sequence of commands you first defined a sky direction in celestial coordinates using :doxy:`GSkyDir`.
 You may recognise that this is the position of the Crab.
-You then used this position to define the spatial component of a sky model using ``GModelSpatialPointSource``.
+You then used this position to define the spatial component of a sky model using :doxy:`GModelSpatialPointSource`.
 As the name suggests, the spatial component is a point source.
-Next, you defined the spectral component using ``GModelSpactralPlaw``: a power law with normalisation of 1 and a spectral index of -2.
-Then, you combined the spatial and spectral components in a sky model using ``GModelSky``.
+Next, you defined the spectral component using :doxy:`GModelSpactralPlaw`: a power law with normalisation of 1 and a spectral index of -2.
+Then, you combined the spatial and spectral components in a sky model using :doxy:`GModelSky`.
 And finally you appended the sky model to the model container allocated previously using the append method.
 When you then print the model container you see that is contains now one model with 6 parameters.